LiangkuLin/ChrisFitness/README.md

 # 1280_FinalProject

-This is the project in class 1280.
+## About the app
-It is a web application created for gym.
+This is a project for CSIS1280 - MULTIMEDIA WEB DEVELOPMENT\
+Project's name: ChrisFitness\
+Skills: HTML, CSS, JavaScript\
+Description: A website for advertising and introduncing Muay Thai gym